h-attila/zerda-exam-python/README.md

     my_canvas.pack()

-3. need to draw someting, eg. a rectancle: my_canvas.create_rectangle(x1, y1, x2, y2, fill='white', width='1')
+3. now we can draw someting, eg. a rectancle: my_canvas.create_rectangle(x1, y1, x2, y2, fill='white', width='1')

+    - 'x1, y1' define the up left, 'x2, y2' define the down right corner of rectangle
+    - 'fill' the color of the rectangle
+    - 'width' is the border line width

-4. need update the graphics to show: my_canvas.update()
+4. need update the graphics to show:

+    my_canvas.update()

 5. and finally we have to keep the canvas visible.
 Without this the canvas will shown only few moments: